D-Star-AI/dsRAG/README.md

 - `CohereReranker`

 #### LLM
-This defines the LLM to be used for document summarization, which is only used in AutoContext.
+This defines the LLM to be used for document summarization in AutoContext.

 The currently available options are:
 - `OpenAIChatAPI`
 - `AnthropicChatAPI`
 - `OllamaChatAPI`

+## Config dictionaries
+There are two config dictionaries that can be passed in to `add_document` (`auto_context_config` and `semantic_sectioning_config`) and one that can be passed in to `query` (`rse_params`).

+Default values will be used for any parameters not provided in these dictionaries, so if you just want to alter one or two parameters there's no need to send in the full dictionary.

+auto_context_config
+    - use_generated_title: bool - whether to use an LLM-generated title if no title is provided (default is True)
+    - document_title_guidance: str - guidance for generating the document title
+    - get_document_summary: bool - whether to get a document summary (default is True)
+    - document_summarization_guidance: str
+    - get_section_summaries: bool - whether to get section summaries (default is False)
+    - section_summarization_guidance: str

+semantic_sectioning_config
+    - llm_provider: the LLM provider to use for semantic sectioning - only "openai" and "anthropic" are supported at the moment
+    - model: the LLM model to use for semantic sectioning
+    - use_semantic_sectioning: if False, semantic sectioning will be skipped (default is True)

+rse_params
+    - max_length: maximum length of a segment, measured in number of chunks
+    - overall_max_length: maximum length of all segments combined, measured in number of chunks
+    - minimum_value: minimum value of a segment, measured in relevance value
+    - irrelevant_chunk_penalty: float between 0 and 1
+    - overall_max_length_extension: the maximum length of all segments combined will be increased by this amount for each additional query beyond the first
+    - decay_rate
+    - top_k_for_document_selection: the number of documents to consider

 ## Document upload flow
-Documents -> AutoContext -> chunking -> embedding -> chunk and vector database upsert
+Documents -> semantic sectioning -> AutoContext -> chunking -> embedding -> chunk and vector database upsert

 ## Query flow
 Queries -> vector database search -> reranking -> RSE -> results